Plymouth, MN average rental price, July 2023

-What are the best apartments in Plymouth, MN?
+What type of rental buildings are in Plymouth, MN?

-What is the price range for a 3-bedroom apartment in Plymouth, MN?
+What apartment floorplans are common in Plymouth, MN?

 Renter's guide to Plymouth, MN